SealedSeal/4CD-Tech-32x32/README.md

 This resourcepack is based on Faithful 32x32, adding textures to items and blocks from other mods to complete initial resourcepack

 --------------------------------------------------------------------------------
+v1.2

++ Added textures for wrenches from IC2, TE, BC, Forestry
++ Added textures for gate copiers from BC
++ Added textures for tanks from BC and Galacticraft
++ Added texture for toolbox from IC2
++ Added texture for advanced drill from Gravitation Suite

 v1.1.1

 + Added textures for dusts and rubber from IC2